JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 DS: i made a mistake and connected it

-NS:  good  Dizzi  Also make more sence  sense  so we see anythign we draw
-NS:  on the  picture is  nor refleced in a change fo the  normal  map  So  Now we need to knwo  abit of how th e bump map  are jandeled  handeled
-NS:  gray  128   is no change  and more white  is  up  darker is  down  So the  normal  way to do  a bump map
-NS:  is  to make  it  uniform gray  and the add hight or  dept  so  just colour pick a  mid  gray tome  and
+NS:  good  Dizzi  Also make more sence  sense  so we see anythign we draw  on the  picture is  nor refleced in a change fo the  normal  map  So  Now we need to knwo  abit of how th e bump map  are jandeled  handeled  gray  128   is no change  and more white  is  up  darker is  down  So the  normal  way to do  a bump map  is  to make  it  uniform gray  and the add hight or  dept  so  just colour pick a  mid  gray tome  and

 DS: so set grey and a big brush and paint it all?